Probabilistic Control and Majorization of Optimal Control: Probabilistic Control

 \section{Probabilistic Control}

-Formulated in terms of natural language, probabilistic control aims to find feedback control strategies, $\underline{\pi}_T$, so that the joint distribution of the closed-loop variables is forced to be as closely as possible to some desired distribution, $p^*(\underline{\xi}_T)$ \cite{karny1996towards,karny2006fully}.
-This idea can arguably be described as a distribution matching approach.
+Formulated in terms of natural language, probabilistic control aims to find feedback control strategies, $\underline{\pi}_T$, so that the joint density of the closed-loop variables is forced to be as closely as possible to some desired trajectory density, $p^*(\underline{\xi}_T)$ \cite{karny1996towards,karny2006fully}.
+This idea can arguably be described as a density matching approach.